Alphawarrior21/AeroIntel/README.md

        - **Portability:** Containers can run on any system that supports Docker, including different operating systems and cloud platforms.
        - **Efficiency:** Containers are more lightweight compared to virtual machines, sharing the host OS kernel and using fewer resources.

 2. **Using Docker with WSL:** Combining Docker with WSL 2 provides a powerful and efficient development environment on Windows.
-Docker Desktop for Windows integrates with WSL 2 to provide a native- like Linux development experience.
+Docker Desktop for Windows integrates with WSL 2 to provide a native-like Linux development experience.

 3. **Install Docker Desktop:**
      - Download and install Docker Desktop for Windows from the Docker website.